touv/ezs-analytics/README.md

 { id: 8, token: 'de', tag: [ 'PRE', 'NOM', 'ART:def' ] },
 { id: 9, token: 'hotdog', tag: [ 'UNK' ] } ]
 ```

+### GetFilesContent

+Take an array of file paths as input, and returns a list of
+objects containing the `path`, and the `content` of each file.

 ### ListFiles